-Risk function: The risk function is headed by the Group Chief Risk Officer.
+Risk function: The risk function is headed by the Interim CRO.
 Key responsibilities include:

-- Promotion, training, maintenance and development of the risk management framework; - Monitoring the consistency of application and ensuring the risk management framework is embedded across the Group; - Provision of regular risk reporting to the Risk and Conduct Committee and other key Committees as required; and - Undertaking a programme of assurance monitoring through a second line assurance team to enable it to assess whether the first line of defence is operating effectively.
+- Promotion, training, maintenance and development of the risk management framework; - Monitoring the consistency of application and ensuring the risk management framework is embedded across the Company; - Provision of regular risk reporting to the Risk and Conduct Committee and other key Committees as required; and - Undertaking a programme of assurance monitoring through a second line assurance team to enable it to assess whether the first line of defence is operating effectively. - Production of the Company's ORSA.